Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 - **Quicksort**: Top level loop and algorithm.
 Shorter side recursion is reverted back to left side recursion.
 - **Pivot selection**: Recursive median approximating sqrt(N) sampling taken from [glidesort](https://github.com/orlp/glidesort) by Orson Peters.
 - **Hybrid small-sorts**: Three different recursion stopper small-sort implementations, chosen from at compile time based on type characteristics.
 Insertion sort as fallback for non `Freeze` types.
 Novel hybrid sorting network, bidirectional merging and insertion sort implementations with different network sizes for int like types and medium sized `Freeze` types.
-- **Ancestor pivot tracking**: Common element filtering allowing for O(K * log(N)) total comparisons where K is the number of distinct elements.
+- **Ancestor pivot tracking**: Common element filtering allowing for O(N * log(K)) total comparisons where K is the number of distinct elements.
 Also great for Zipfian distributions.
 - **Partition**: Two partition implementations.
 A [novel branchless Lomuto partition implementation](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/lomcyc_partition/text.md) for small to medium sized types.
 And a branchy Hoare implementation for large expensive to copy types.
 - **Equal partition**: Same as regular partition with flipped comparison.
 Allows equal element filtering with efficient branchless partition scheme.
-Greatly improves performance for low cardinality and Zipfian distribution inputs.
+Greatly improves performance for low-cardinality and Zipfian distribution inputs.
 - **Heapsort**: Branchless Heapsort fallback triggered by simple recursion depth limit.
 By making the heapsort used as fallback [branchless](https://github.com/rust-lang/rust/pull/107894) worst case performance is significantly improved.
 Tracking wether a partition was effective adds additional complexity and branch miss opportunities.
 By switching to a simple 2 * log2(N) depth limit, both the effectiveness tracking as well as the pattern breaker can be avoided.
 The improved pivot selection as well reduced heapsort penalty compensate the loss of pattern breaking.

 ## Verification

 ### Correct

-As part of the tailor made [test suite](https://github.com/Voultapher/sort-research-rs/blob/main/sort_test_tools/src/tests.rs) are test that compare the resulting output order to the output of `slice::sort`.
+As part of the tailor-made [test suite](https://github.com/Voultapher/sort-research-rs/blob/main/sort_test_tools/src/tests.rs), there are tests that compare the resulting output order to the output of `slice::sort`.
 All tests are done for a range of input lengths between 0 and 1_000_000.
 There are tests specifically for different input types as well as for different input patterns.
-As well as tests that test a specific property along two dimensions, input length and pattern.
-In addition the existing Rust standard library test suite also contains tests specifically for `slice::sort_unstable`. ipnsort is a hybrid sort algorithm, and the individual components can more easily be reasoned about which reduces the risk of hidden correctness bugs.
-In addition none of the components employ novel algorithmic ideas, further reducing the risk of unforeseen correctness bugs.
+There are also tests that test a specific property along two dimensions: input length and pattern.
+In addition, the existing Rust standard library test suite also contains tests specifically for `slice::sort_unstable`.

+ipnsort is a hybrid sort algorithm, which allows the individual components to be more easily reasoned about, which reduces the risk of hidden correctness bugs.
+There are no novel algorithmic components.

 Result: The test suits pass.

 ### Safe

-Like the current `slice::sort_unstable` the ipnsort implementation contains significant amounts of `unsafe` for reasons of reliable code-gen, as well as run-time, compile-time, and binary-size efficiency. `slice::sort_unstable` allows for arbitrary logic in the user-defined comparison function.
-Which may do any combination of: returning correct results, violating strict weak ordering, modify values as they are being compared via interior mutability and or panic.
-In combination with use of auxiliary memory an implementation can easily invoke UB, hang forever, and or return the input in a dangerous and unintuitive state.
-Even implementation written using purely safe abstractions are only guaranteed to avoid direct UB, and still susceptible to the other issues.
-More information about the different safety categories and effects, as well as comparison to C and C++ implementation can be found [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).
+Like the current `slice::sort_unstable` the driftsort implementation contains significant amounts of `unsafe` for reasons of reliable code-gen, as well as run-time, compile-time, and binary-size efficiency. `slice::sort_unstable` allows for arbitrary logic in the user-defined comparison function, which may do any combination of: returning correct results, violating strict weak ordering, modify values as they are being compared via interior mutability, and/or panic.
+In combination with use of auxiliary memory an implementation can easily invoke UB, hang forever, and or return the input in a dangerous partially initialized state.
+Even implementations written using purely safe abstractions are only guaranteed to avoid direct UB, and are still susceptible to the other issues.
+More information about the different safety categories and effects, as well as comparison to C and C++ implementations can be found [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).

 The bespoke test suite involves tests that trigger all these scenarios for various types, pattern and input sizes.
-In addition, carful care was taken to isolate `unsafe` abstractions where possible, localize `unsafe` invariants to small scopes, with each `unsafe` block accompanied by a `SAFETY:` comment explaining the assumptions.
+In addition, care was taken to isolate `unsafe` abstractions where possible, localize `unsafe` invariants to small scopes, with each `unsafe` block accompanied by a `SAFETY:` comment explaining the assumptions.
 In addition some components were model checked with [kani](https://github.com/model-checking/kani), checking the full gamut of possible comparison result and input combinations.
 The implementations have also been fuzzed with libfuzzer and AFL, however the employed harnesses did assume simple comparisons.
 In addition the test suite is also run with [miri](https://github.com/rust-lang/miri) both under Stacked borrows and Tree borrows.

 Result: The test suits pass both normally and when run with miri.

 ### Deterministic

-To the extent of the author's knowledge no construct was used that would produce non-deterministic results.
+To the extent of the authors' knowledge no construct was used that would produce non-deterministic results.
 And there is a test that checks that the implementation produces the same output within a reduced key space.
 Which can catch inter-run non-determinism.
 In addition a manual test was performed to verify that it produces the same output in a reduced key space on x86_64 Zen 3 and Armv8 Firestorm.

 Result: Both automatic and manual tests pass.